ToodleTM/toodle/README.md

 For E2E tests, it's a little more tricky, as you have to run your server, start a selenium server and have a phantomjs lib installed if you want all the process to be headless and useable in a build.

 Starting the app shouldn't be a problem, unless you have configuration issues that break the CI.
-In my CI, we use :

-    grunt serve --force

-The '--force' option is there because we don't care about compass at the moment and it's not yet installed on our CI server.
-You should be able to run the app without that flag though.

-You also need to have protractor / webdriver-manager installed :

-    npm install -g protractor

-And start it for protractor to be able to connect to it (it'll serve as an interface to the app).

-I recommend selenium driver and the app to be tested to run as services that you shutdown / reboot when needed.
+Right now we're using pm2 + some scripting to stop / build / deploy / restart the application we want to test.
+The e2e tests are then run on the recently deployed app.
+There are scripts in [https://github.com/hoshin/toodle/tree/master/test/client/spec/e2e/runner](https://github.com/hoshin/toodle/tree/master/test/client/spec/e2e/runner) that allow you to run pretty much everything you might need on your machine. if you want to go a little further and have, say, a CI w/ an ever running webdriver the page linked provides some info about how to do so.

 #What's up with the Piwik configuration?